muratali016/Yolo-CV-Game/README.md

 ## Only 2 Steps to run Code
-* You have to downloan this file and add to ypur directory to apply code right:
+* You have to download this file and add it to your directory to apply the code right:
 * https://drive.google.com/file/d/1Zc_DCPG8-BPMxCeZvjziWiH2iF-_u9aZ/view?usp=sharing